KTamas/blog.ktamas.com/content/post/2019-02-02-re-take-your-pills-my-story-of-adhd.md

 ---

 I worked as a journalist through high school and started freelancing with a translation agency as well, who hired me full-time after my graduation.
-(This is where my [ongoing series about my time in Sweden](https://writetogether.space/posts/ktamas/there-and-back-again-part-1) starts)

 Things went mostly well for the first few years; everything was new, and novelty is a huge motivational factor for ADHD.
 Working in the same office together with people is helpful too, not to mention deadlines.
 They did let me be a generalist and work at my own pace when client work was not involved.
 This was both a blessing and a curse; I didn't feel any unnecessary pressure, but in hindsight, I procrastinated a lot and beat myself up for it (I still do).
 I don't subscribe to the cult and fetishization of productivity, but that's a fact.
 A bit of nudge from someone goes a long way.
 I was suffering in a lot of different ways as well; I'll get back to these things later in this article.